Damonlee005/UT-VPN-Azure-Resource-Monitor/README.md

 actually looks like in practice.
 This is a small scale version of what IT operations teams do across thousands of resources.
-Building even a simple version of it made the operational side of IT feel a lot more concrete than it did from a textbook.
+Building even a simple version of it made the operational side of IT feel a lot more concrete than it did from a book knowledge.

 ---